-Advanced Play Therapy: COUN 5028 Summer Semester Three Credit Hours
+CRISIS COUNSELING: COUN 6069 Summer Semester Three Credit Hours

 I. CONTACT INFORMATION

-Instructor: Michelle Dobson, PhD, LPC, RPT

-Phone number: (text preferred) Email address: dobson@ulm.edu

-Office location: online Zoom

-Office hours: As requested and individually scheduled.
+Instructor: Michelle Dobson, PhD, LPC, RPT Phone number: (text preferred) Email address: dobson@ulm.edu Office location: online Zoom Office hours: As requested and individually scheduled.

-Preferred mode of communication with instructor: Email/Text Preferred mode of communication with other students: Email

-Webpage link: Canvas webpage
+Preferred mode of communication with instructor: Email/Text Preferred mode of communication with other students: Email Webpage link: Canvas webpage

 Please Note: All students are asked to use university provided e-mail accounts when emailing his or her professor.
 Students' personal e-mail accounts should not be used in this case as University Policy must be followed.
 Emails and voicemail messages will receive a response within 48 hours (during university operating hours).

 II.
 COURSE DESCRIPTION

-A study of the varied components of crisis counseling and how it differs from counseling; 100% online
+A study of the varied components of crisis counseling and how it differs from noncrisis counseling.
+Students will learn basic concepts, essential skills, ethical and legal considerations, and safety concerns regarding crisis counseling.
+The course is 100% online.

-Class Policies and Procedures

-Textbook(s) and Materials:

-Required:

-Ray, D. C. (2011).
-Advanced play therapy: Essential conditions, knowledge, and skills for child practice.
-Routledge/Taylor & Francis Group.

-ISBN 978-0415886048

-Recommended:

-Landreth, G. (2023).
-Play therapy: The art of the relationship (4th ed).
-Routledge.

-ISBN 9781032186955

-Syllabus and schedule are subject to change.

-Additional Materials Provided by Instructor: See Additional Resources section in each Module in Canvas Technology for the Class: All courses in the Counseling Program are 100% online.
+Technology for the Class

+All courses in the Counseling Program are 100% online.
 Students will need a computer, internet access, and access to their myULM account that will give them access to Banner, Canvas, the bookstore, and Degree Works.
 Students should also have access to a Zoom account for synchronous meetings and to complete any class projects that are recorded.

 View Canvas regularly for supplemental materials, additional handouts, required readings, and all class lessons.
-Students bare responsible for checking the site each week, for printing any materials necessary for class preparation, and for all content on this website.
-Commitment to Diversity and Accommodations The Counseling Program at ULM is committed to advancing diversity, equity, and inclusion throughout the curriculum and clinical experience.
+Students are responsible for checking the site each week, for printing any materials necessary for class preparation, and for all content on this website.

+Textbook(s) and Materials:

+Required:

+Jackson-Cherry, L., & Erford, B. T. (2023).
+Crisis Assessment, Intervention, and Prevention (4th ed.).
+Pearson Education (US).
+ISBN-13: 9780137871872

+Christiansen, K. (2017).
+The Crisis Intervention Manual (3rd ed.)
+Empathy Works: Santa Monica, CA. ISBN-13 978-0999422816

+Additional Materials Provided by Instructor:

+See Additional Resources section in each Module in Canvas

+Commitment to Diversity and Accommodations

+The Counseling Program at ULM is committed to advancing diversity, equity, and inclusion throughout the curriculum and clinical experience.
 We invite diversity and foster a culture of inclusion that supports multiple dimensions of culture that includes race, ethnicity, gender identity, sexual orientation, religious affiliation, spirituality, nationality, regionality, disability, and beyond.

 Within the Counseling Program, we attempt to foster and maintain a safe environment of respect and inclusion for faculty, staff, students, and members of the communities we serve.
 We educate our faculty and students to be social justice advocates for marginalized populations and direct our curriculum to reflect the diversity of our communities and elevate awareness.

 The Counseling Program is committed to building and retaining a faculty, staff, and student body that reflects these cultural values and respects the dignity of all persons.

 The Counseling Program is committed to making reasonable efforts to assist individuals with disabilities in their efforts to avail themselves of services and programs offered by ULM.
 To this end, ULM will provide reasonable accommodations for persons with documented qualifying disabilities.
-Students who have a disability and feel they need accommodations in the course must present a letter to the instructor from the Self-Development, Counseling, and Special Accommodations Center at ULM indicating the existence of a disability and the suggested accommodations.
+Students who have a disability and feel they need accommodations in the course must present a letter to the instructor from the Self-Development, Counseling, and Special Accommodations.
 Students who need accommodations because of a known or suspected disability should contact the Director for Disabled Student Services at 318-342-5220 or click here for the Self-Development, Counseling, and Special Accommodations Center website.
 ULM's official accommodations guidelines and policies are found here.
-Special circumstances.
-Students who encounter any unforeseen circumstances during the semester that may affect their performance (e.g., physical, or mental illness, family Syllabus and schedule are subject to change.